CameronMichaud/PTO-Manager/README.md

 ## PTO Management Tool
-- See PTO accrual at any date
+- See PTO Accrual at Any Date
 <img width="896" height="513" alt="image" src="readme_screenshots/View_As_Of.png" />

 - View Employee PTO History and Manage Usage